awl4114awl/suspected-data-exfiltration-mde/README.md

 | **Public IP**     | 20.7.179.187                           |
 | **Private IP**    | 10.0.0.145                             |

-The **Cyber Range** is a shared, cloud-based training environment designed to simulate enterprise networks and attack scenarios.
+The **Cyber Range** is a shared, cloud-based training environment that simulates enterprise networks and real-world attack scenarios.
-Each participant operates within a common virtual network where simulated threats can safely occur and be detected without risk to production systems.
+Each participant operates within a safe, controlled subnet where malicious activity can be executed and detected without impacting production systems.

-This project walks through a full end-to-end insider-threat investigation using Microsoft Defender for Endpoint’s Advanced Hunting.
-I used a controlled PowerShell script to simulate a malicious employee compressing and exfiltrating sensitive company data, then used **KQL (Kusto Query Language)** within MDE Advanced Hunting to detect, analyze, and attribute the behavior.

 ---